Spectral gaps of random graphs and applications: Introduction

-We also consider an \ER process version of the spectral gap theorem.
+We also consider an \ER process version (see Section \ref{sec:proc} for definitions) of the spectral gap theorem.
 In particular, we show that if random edges are added one at a time, at the moment of connectivity the random graph already has spectral gap $1-o(1)$.
 More precisely, we have the following.

 \begin{theorem} Let $\tau_c$ be the connection time for the \ER graph process $G(n,m).$ Then there is a constant $C$ so that with high probability

 \end{theorem}